saulocamposi/calculadorabitcoinv2/README.md

 #To Build

-Clone the project -  git clone project
+Clone the project to repository -  git clone <project>

-Install dependencies - npm install
+Install dependencies from NPM repository- npm install

-Package - run webpack command
+Package the project with Webpack- wepack

-Run Python command - python -m HTTPSimpleServer
+Run Python HTTP WebServer - python -m HTTPSimpleServer

-Set apache for root project
+For more convinient you can use Apache as VirtualHost

 #To donate
 Donate Bitcoins through QR code below the site